whowell1/whowell1github.io/content/en/blog/Containers.md

 Mandatory Access Control (MAC) is a security model used in Linux systems to restrict and control access to resources based on rules set by system administrators.
 A good analogy would be the strict Airbnb security policies on who can rent an Airbnb.
 Suppose Airbnb has a policy in the user agreement that a guest on an FBI watchlist cannot stay as a guest.
 In that case, it will not matter how famous or how much money the guest on the FBI watchlist is; the friend cannot stay.
 In this way, MAC sets strict rules about who can access what resources on a computer system.
 These rules are decided by administrators and are not negotiable, and these rules are enforced automatically.

 Depending on the operating system, the type of MAC control changes.
-Debian-derived systems have AppArmor by default, and Red Hat-based systems use SeLinux.
+Debian-derived systems have AppArmor by default, and Red Hat-based systems use SELinux.

 AppArmor creates a "profile" for each program, which contains the rules governing its behavior.
 These profiles restrict access to a number of resources, including files, network traffic, and Linux Capabilities.